Andy4495/GitHub-Actions-and-act/README.md

 The file path may be different on your system.
 You can find the correct path by running `podman info` and looking at the `remoteSocket` value.
 Be sure to prepend the file path with `unix://`.

-I have found that Podman executes actions a little slower than Docker, but is still quite usable, and probably wouldn't be noticed if I didn't have experience running the actions in Docker.
+I have found that Podman executes actions a little slower than Docker.
+It is still quite usable, and probably wouldn't be noticed if I didn't have experience running the actions in Docker.
 This slower execution is likely caused by the overhead of running in userspace instead of the kernel (rootless mode) and from the pasta network driver.

 ### Ubuntu 24.04 WiFi Issues